-Here are four common pitfalls that we have found can impact your ability to qualify for a mortgage—and how to avoid them.
+Here are six common pitfalls that we have found can impact your ability to qualify for a mortgage—and how to avoid them.
+But remember, there are always options.
+If you’re ready to buy a home, talk to a Flyhomes Mortgage officer who can help you get to where you need to go.

 Job or career changes

-How to avoid it: If you know you’ll be switching jobs, closing on your home at least two pay cycles after you start your new job is the best way to go, as you will have pay stubs to document your time there.
+How to avoid it: If you know you’ll be switching jobs, give it some time before you apply for a mortgage.
+But if you absolutely can’t wait, try to time it so that you close on your home at least two pay cycles after you start your new job.
+That way you’ll have the pay stubs at the beginning of your loan application and a longer runway of time at the new office.

 Applying for new credit lines